omarl68/event-platform/README.md

 ## 🙏 Acknowledgments

-- Built with the MEAN stack
+- Built with the backend
 - Inspired by modern event platforms
 - Community contributions welcome